This blog covers the top Google ranking factors that will drastically improve your search engine optimization (SEO) ranking:

 Optimized Mobile Experience

 As the usage of mobiles has become integral and widespread, improving a website’s mobile experience will definitely tick the box as a Google ranking factor.
-Hand-held devices are popular and more likely to be used for location-based searches, e.g., searches for local businesses or services.
+Handheld devices are popular and more likely to be used for location-based searches such as searches for local businesses or services.
 According to Statista, 52.2 percent of web traffic in 2018 came from mobile devices.
-While your website may otherwise be very user-optimized, unless it is designed to work well on mobile phones or other hand-held devices, you will be losing out on an important chunk of your web traffic.
+While your website may otherwise be very user-optimized, unless it is designed to work well on mobile phones and other handheld devices, you will lose out on an important chunk of your web traffic.

 While designing your mobile website, you need to think about how many times you were on one and found it difficult to click on buttons or elements that were too close together, how the content size was wider than your screen size, or how the fonts were too small to read.
 Considering all these little things can hugely improve the user experience on your mobile website.

 You can ensure an optimized mobile experience if you pay heed to the following while designing your website: